mbbu/16S_Accreditation/Dada2_report.md

 ```
 ## Alpha diversity ##
-Alpha diversity entails using summary metrics that describe individual samples.
+Alpha diversity is the average species diversity in our samples generated from summary metrics that describe individual samples.

 ### Richness and diversity estimates ###
-Plotting was done using Chao1 richness esimates and Shannon diversity values.
-Chao1 is a richness estimator, “richness” being the total number of distinct ASVs in the samples while Shannon’s diversity index is a metric of diversity.
-The term diversity includes “richness” (the total number of your distinct units) and “evenness” (the relative proportions of all of your distinct units).
-We used the phyloseq package here using the ```plot_richness()``` function.
+Plotting was done using Chao1 richness estimates and Shannon diversity values.
+Chao1 is a richness estimator, "richness" being the total number of distinct ASVs in the samples, while Shannon's diversity index is a metric of diversity.
+The term diversity includes "richness" (the total number of your distinct units) and "evenness" (the relative proportions of all of your distinct units).
+We used the `phyloseq` package, and specifically, the "`plot_richness()` "function.

 ### Figure 7.
 Richness Barplot for top 30 ASVS by abundance by age using inflammation as fill as BV as facet wrap

 ![barplot](https://user-images.githubusercontent.com/57720624/113937411-cc01ee80-9801-11eb-9747-90ce9db32c5a.png)

-### Figure 8 Richness Barplot by abundance by BV using inflammation as fill and status i.e categories of BMI as facet wrap
+### Figure 8 Richness Barplot by abundance by BV using inflammation as fill and status i.e. categories of BMI as facet wrap

 ![bv_bmi](https://user-images.githubusercontent.com/57720624/114186830-fcf03980-994f-11eb-8f8e-d2f647386a03.png)